Linear Regression in Excel (Table of Contents)

 Introduction to Linear Regression in Excel

 Linear regression is a statistical technique/method used to study the relationship between two continuous quantitative variables.
-In this technique, independent variables are used to predict the value of a dependent variable.
-If there is only one independent variable, then it is a simple linear regression, and if a number of independent variables are more than one, then it is multiple linear regression.
+In linear regression, we use independent variables to predict the value of a dependent variable.
+If there is only one independent variable, then it is a simple linear regression; if some independent variables are more than one, then it is multiple linear regression.
 Linear Regression models have a relationship between dependent and independent variables by fitting a linear equation to the observed data.
 Linear refers to the fact that we use a line to fit our data.
-The dependent variables used in regression analysis are also called the response or predicted variables, and independent variables are also called explanatory variables or predictors.
+In regression analysis, we refer to the dependent variables as the response or predicted variables, and we also call the independent variables the explanatory variables or predictors.

 A linear regression line has an equation of the kind: Y= a + bX;